oracle-livelabs/apex/online-book-store-app/3-enhance-home-page/enhance-home-page.md

     ![App builder home page](images/review-fs.png " ")

-## Task 5: Include a link for purchasing Books
+## Task 5: Include a Link for Purchasing Books

 1. Go back to the page designer, and select **Application ID**.